 About the Garden

-I garden organically on a wooded acre in western Pennsylvania, a few miles north of Pittsburgh.
-Designated as a Certified Wildlife Habitat by the National Wildlife Federation, the gardens support the life cycle of a variety of wildlife and are designed especially to support birds, butterflies, and beneficial insects.
-Herds of deer roam the gardens outside of the fence, along with assorted rabbits, raccoons, and wild turkeys.
-The gardens inside the fence reflect my love of playing with color and feature plants such as roses, daylilies, and hydrangea that would not survive deer browsing.
-Although technically the garden is in USDA Zone 6B, the microclimate here is closer to Zone 5B.
+I garden organically on a wooded acre in southwestern Pennsylvania, a few miles north of Pittsburgh.
+Designated as a Certified Wildlife Habitat by the National Wildlife Federation, a Pollinator Friendly Garden by the Penn State Master Gardeners, and a Certified Backyard Habitat by the Audubon Society of Western Pennsylvania, the gardens support the life cycle of a variety of wildlife and are designed especially to support birds, butterflies, and beneficial insects.
+Herds of deer roam the gardens outside of the fence, along with assorted rabbits, raccoons, possums, and wild turkeys.
+The gardens inside the fence reflect my love of playing with color and feature plants such as roses, daylilies, and hydrangea that would not survive deer browsing along with many pollinator friendly plants.
+Although technically the garden is in USDA Zone 6B, the microclimate here is closer to Zone 6A.
+My garden has been on several regional garden tours as well as serving as an on-site classroom for garden courses.